Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_B/README.md

 I should mention that there is such a thing as contact bounce, which we could handle in the button routine.
 I chose not to pay attention to this for our simple project.
 If you want to see more on that topic look in the Arduino IDE under
 - **File** -> **Examples** -> **02.Digital** -> **Debounce**

-If for some reason you do not have access to that you can find a copy (from 2023-08) in this area under _Examples_ArduinoIDE\Debounce:
+If for some reason you do not have access to that you can find a copy (from 2023-08) in this area under _Examples_ArduinoIDE/Debounce:
 - https://github.com/Mark-MDO47/ArduinoClass/tree/master/ArduinoCode

 Here is the definition of our button pin; it goes with the other definitions before the **setup()** routine